yroc/css/README.md

 ### Block formatting context ([&sect;9.4.1 Block formatting contexts](https://www.w3.org/TR/CSS22/visuren.html#block-formatting))
+A block formatting context is a set of formatting rules that apply to block-level boxes.

 In a block formatting context, boxes are laid out one after the other, vertically, in source order, beginning at the top-left corner of the inner (content) edge of their containing block.
 Each box&rsquo;s left outer (margin) edge touches the left inner (content) edge of its containing block (`001BFM.html`, `001BFM.css`).
 This is true even in the presence of floats (although a box&rsquo;s *line* boxes may shrink due to the floats), unless the box establishes a new block formatting context (in which case the box itself may become narrower due to the floats).

 The vertical distance between two sibling boxes is determined by the `margin-top` and `margin-bottom` (`002BFM.html`, `002BFM.css`).